gbengafagbola/data-structures-and-algorithms-go/README.md

 ## Data Structures & Algorithm in GO :sparkles:

-> Aim: Documenting my Path/Process in mastery of data structure & algorithm in go, and sharing my solutions/approaches.
+> About: My Path/Process in mastery of DSA in go, and sharing my solutions/approach.
 ___

 #### Folder Structure